A Douglas-Rachford Splitting Method for Solving Monotone Variational Inequalities in Linear-quadratic Dynamic Games: Introduction

 where $\mathcal{C}\subseteq\R^n$ is a closed, convex set, and $F:\R^n\rightrightarrows \R^n$ is a (in general set-valued) operator.
 We assume that $F$ is monotone \cite{facchinei2003finite}, Lipschitz, and the solution set of \eqref{VI-main} is nonempty.
 Note that via the first-order optimality condition, we can rewrite \eqref{VI-main} as a monotone inclusion, $0 \in F(u) + \mathcal{N}_{\mathcal{C}}(u)$, where $\mathcal{N}_{\mathcal{C}}$ is the normal cone of the set \(\mathcal{C}\).
 This equivalence is beneficial and allows us to use operator splitting methods.\\ As shown in Section \ref{sec: OL-NE as VI}, {under some technical assumptions, a solution to a constrained linear-quadratic game can be found by solving a strongly monotone affine variational inequality problem} with linear constraints, i.e. $F = Mu + q$ and $\mathcal{C}: Du \leq d$ (where $M$ can be a non-symmetric matrix).
-Therefore, having efficient methods to solve affine VIs is essential for addressing dynamic game problems (OL-NE).
-Figure \ref{fig1} presents a comparison of the residuals for six widely used algorithms from the literature: (i) Projected gradient descent (PGD) \cite{nemirovskij1983problem}, (ii) Extragradient descent (EXGD) \cite{malitsky2014extragradient} (iii) Nesterov's accelerated gradient descent (NAGD) \cite{nesterov2006solving} (iv) Projected reflected gradient descent (PRGD) \cite{malitsky2015projected}, (v) adaptive Golden ratio (aGraal) \cite{malitsky2020golden}, and (vi) Operator splitting methods (DR) \cite{facchinei2003finite} (additional details on these algorithms and their update rules available in Appendix \ref{algorithm review}).
-These algorithms are applied to 10 randomly generated strongly monotone affine VIs, with a non-symmetric matrix $M \in \mathbb{R}^{n \times n}$, a vector $q \in \mathbb{R}^n$, and linear constraints defined by $D \in \mathbb{R}^{m \times n}$ and $d \in \mathbb{R}^{m}$, where $n = 100$ and $m = 20$.\\
+Therefore, efficient numerical methods for solving affine VIs are essential in dynamic game equilibrium problems. \\ {\textbf{Illustrative example.} Consider the VI in \eqref{VI-main} with $\mathcal{C} = \mathbb{R}^n$ and $F = Mu$, where $M = I + S$, and $S = $.
+The classical Forward-Backward (FB) splitting method generates the sequence